 Student health insurance

-Your college will like require you to have health insurance before enrolling.
+Your college will likely require you to have health insurance before enrolling.
 Still, up to 9.2% of undergraduate students don’t have health insurance.
 Luckily, current U.S. laws allow you to stay on your parent's healthcare plan until you turn 26.

 If your parents don’t have insurance or you don’t qualify for their plan, check the Healthcare Marketplace.
 Here, you’ll be able to browse a variety of options and find a plan that meets your budget.